Directed by Robert Z. Leonard

 Some of that "so what" is reasonable: they were able to snag Fannie Brice and Ray Bolger (and almost snagged Will Rogers, but he died) to do their Follies acts or facsimiles thereof, and that's, I suppose, fine; the movie gets the blackface warning, and Eddie Cantor (played by Buddy Doyle) shows up so briefly and at such a distance that, remarkably, this 1936 film almost seems embarrassed of him.
 The biggest and most obvious offender, of course, is Anna, who was plainly a big part of Flo's life and therefore must be a big part of his movie despite her character alternating between dull and irritating and despite Rainer who, insanely, won Best Actress for further derailing a figure who was already three-quarters anti-French cartoon on the page.
 There is really only one scene where Anna does anything besides delay the good stuff—for all that MGM apparently thought they had a star in Rainer, Anna's act isn't even close to what you'd call Ziegfeld's "good stuff"—and it's when she accepts that her marriage with Flo is over.
 It's a good and tender scene, but it's easy to just be relieved that she'll be gone, and we're that much closer to getting to Loy.
-Loy, who's top-billed, and doesn't appear till the third hour of the film, also doesn't try to be anyone besides herself, let alone Billie Burke.
+Loy, who's higher-billed, and doesn't appear till the third hour of the film, also doesn't try to be anyone besides herself, let alone Billie Burke.
 You can lodge a similar charge against Powell, frankly, but in terms of "a Powell & Loy romance," it's hard to call that a complaint, and the picture finally develops some emotional resonance nearly the second Loy enters it.

 Otherwise, to the extent it has anything tying it together, maybe it's in the very repetition, the cycle of Flo rising, falling, rising again, each time more ambitious than before, with an ever-more obsessive pursuit of beauty and opulence that can never be satisfied and can be quenched only in death; the problem is that it only even starts to chart this cycle, and perhaps even recognizes that this might be an interesting theme, roughly twenty minutes before the film ends.
 It's barely been a whisper otherwise, except some fleeting shadows in Morgan's performance, and possibly only because his makeup grows gray alongside Powell's.
 Either way, Morgan's trying to wrap the film up into some kind of bow: Billings loves to hate Flo so much that he can't figure out why he keeps giving him money—though by the end even Billings's disdain has matured into admiration.
 It's a thin reed.
 But even if I have ample reason to bitch about this story, in the very last possible moment Ziegfeld winds up an affecting experience anyway.